BCDevOps/openshift-wiki/docs/ArgoCD/README.md

 * ResourceQuota

 ### Project access control <a name="project-access-control"></a>
-Each Project in Argo CD has an associated Keycloak group.
-Access to the Project in the UI is based on membership in that Keycloak group.
-The team can manage this group membership themselves by maintaining a list that is read by an OpenShift operator.

-*coming soon: details on how to set access*
+Access to the gitops repository and the Argo CD UI is controlled by way of the GitOpsTeam resource in your `-tools` namespace.
+After editing this resource, the operator will make any updates shortly after (typically less than a minute).

+Access to the Git repository includes five sets of permissions.

+Access to the Argo CD UI includes two sets of permissions: read/write and read-only

+See the <a href="gitopsteam_template.yaml">GitOpsTeam template</a> for more details.

 ## Additional Information <a name="additional-information"></a>